skypilot-org/skypilot/docs/source/getting-started/installation.rst

           pip install -e ".[aws,gcp]"

-As an alternative to installing SkyPilot on your laptop, we also provide a Docker image as a quick way to try out SkyPilot.
-See instructions below on running SkyPilot :ref:`in a container <docker-image>`.
+Alternatively, we also provide a :ref:`Docker image <docker-image>` as a quick way to try out SkyPilot.

 .. _verify-cloud-access: